Zekfoo/tactileAGB/README.md

 # Installation

 **General:**
-* Solder PTS526 Sx08 SMTR2 LFS buttons to their corresponding footprints on the DPAD and A/B flex boards
+* Solder SKRRABE010 buttons to their corresponding footprints on the DPAD and A/B flex boards
-* Solder SOG-15xANT buttons to their corresponding footprints on the START/SELECT flex board
+* Solder SOG-152ANT buttons to their corresponding footprints on the START/SELECT flex board

 **DPAD**
 * Line up the holes labelled TP4, TP5, and TP7 with the corresponding testpoints on the AGB board, this should align all solder points with their corresponding contacts